InfiniteCuriosity/Ethical_use_of_AI/README.md

 <h2>1.
 How to write a great prompt to AI:</h2>
 <h4>1.
 Tell the AI system it is a very successful team of rivals.</h4>
-For example, if we are looking at submitting for a position as a labor lawyer within the United States Department of labor, you might start out by saying:
+I wrote a post about the findings of data science about turnover.
+I did all the data science, and asked AI for assistance.
+Here are the parts of the prompt:

-"You are an extremely successful team of rivals.
-One of you is an expert at hiring for the United States Department of Labor, the second one is an expert in labor law, the third one is an expert in labor law, the fourth one is a strong critic, and the fifth one is a person of your choice."
+You are an <b>extremely successful team of rivals</b>.
+The members of the team: An extremely smart data scientist, excellent writer, expert in Human Resources, An Industrial-Organizational (I-O) Psychologist to explain the behavioral "why" behind the satisfaction scores, a Financial Controller to calculate the actual "Cost of Attrition" (replacement, training, lost productivity) to turn these data points into a budget request, a front-Line manager (Operations Lead) to bridge the gap between the spreadsheet and the cubicle, and a critical voice.

-This establishes the members of your team of rivals on the AI system.
-You do not need to use this combination, but I think you get the idea.
-The AI system will give you a response from each of these individual roles as you will see in just a minute.
+I recommend you <b>ALWAYS start</b> by setting up a team of rivals for everything you ask AI to help with.

 <b>How to test if text (such as a job post or resume) has been written by AI</b>